-banks, but it is difficult during a crisis.
-In fact, in these circumstances there is no precise method for valuing nonperforming loans.
-There are no market prices for nonperforming loans.
+Realistic valuation of banks' assets is an important factor in establishing the viability of individual banks, but it is difficult during a crisis.
+In fact, in these circumstances there is no precise method for valuing nonperforming loans.36 There are no market prices for nonperforming loans.
 Valuation based on appropriately discounted present values becomes less reliable as estimates of cash flows, interest rates, and underlying business conditions become volatile.
 The valuation can be particularly difficult when the viability and repayment capacity of borrowers is in doubt.
-Also, it is hard to value collateral, not only because of uncertainty as to whether, and when, the bank can seize the collateral.
+Also, it is hard to value collateral, not only because of uncertain prices and a limited market, but because of uncertainty as to whether, and when, the bank can seize the collateral.